-Following the 2018 civic elections, Metro Vancouver reconstituted the Industrial Lands Strategy Task Force, which is tasked with developing a Regional Industrial Lands Strategy to manage the supply of industrial land until 2050.
-This represents a new and promising opportunity to advance the cause of retaining and augmenting industrial lands in the region, and to build on the original intents of the Regional Growth Strategy.
+In June 2020, Metro Vancouver delivered on their Regional Industrial Lands Strategy, 4which help support the management of the supply of industrial land until 2050.
+This is a promising opportunity to advance the cause of retaining and augmenting industrial lands in the region, and to build on the original intents of the Regional Growth Strategy.

 Due to the severe shortage of industrial lands in Metro Vancouver, preservation of the existing stock cannot be accomplished by local governments alone---it will require regional cooperation and provincial leadership.
-The province can help develop a strategy with the regional and local governments to prevent further depletion of critical industrial parcels and to ensure the replacement of lost industrial lands and a potential increase in the size of the industrial land base.
-While most pressing in Metro Vancouver, this strategy could be adopted where needed across the province.
+The province can help regional and local governments to prevent further depletion of critical industrial parcels and to ensure the replacement of lost industrial lands and a potential increase in the size of the industrial land base.

+While most pressing in Metro Vancouver, this strategy could be adopted where needed across the province in areas that face land use pressure from residential, commercial or infrastructure development.